TrueFiEng/Waffle/docs/source/migration-guides.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since `London hardfork <https://eips.ethereum.org/EIPS/eip-1559>`_, :code:`baseFeePerGas` is replacing :code:`gasPrice`.
-If your tests are relying on setting :code:`gasPrice`, you will have to update them.
+If your tests are relying on setting :code:`gasPrice` with :code:`changeBalance` matcher, you will have to update them.

-Currently there is no way to set :code:`gasPrice` to :code:`0` in :code:`Ganache` - so tests relying on that have to be updated:

 **Before**